-However, even in that flurry of activity, it’s vital to not overlook the importance of protecting your company’s assets.
+However, even in that flurry of activity, it’s vital not to overlook the importance of protecting your company’s assets.
 To that end, your company’s name is among the most integral elements in your long-term success.
 As the starting point of your brand, you’ll have to decide if you need to trademark your company name or if a simple DBA—“doing business as” or fictitious name — is enough.

 Imagine going through all the trouble of devising the perfect name for your business.
 You’re excited and ready to make a difference.
 Then you realize that another company either already has the same name or has sprung up to capitalize on your business’s success.
 Without a trademark for your business name, you have little to no defense against any emerging claims.

-Filing for trademark rights isn’t overly complicated, although the process of finding a name that a) suits your business and b) isn’t already claimed can take a while.
-Once you file a trademark, it is infinitely renewable and recognized worldwide as long as you’re updated.
+Filing for trademark rights isn’t overly complicated, although the process of finding a name that 1) suits your business and 2) isn’t already claimed can take a while.
+Once you file a trademark, it is infinitely renewable and recognized worldwide.

-Meanwhile, a DBA name has less to do with legal protection than trademarks and should not be confused with the legal business entity of your company.
+A DBA name has less to do with legal protection than trademarks and should not be confused with the legal business entity of your company.
 In some cases, a sole proprietor will use a DBA to separate their business from their individual name, or a corporation may opt to conduct business with a DBA name rather than using their corporation’s legal registered name.